 - 1 large head curly kale finely chopped and ends removed

-- 1 large red cabbage very thinly sliced or finely chopped
+- 1 large head purple cabbage very thinly sliced or finely chopped

 - Juice of 1 large lemon